Salvador

 painter, best known for his surrealist

-by the Renaissance masters.
-Dalí was an artist
+Renaissance masters.
+Dalí was an artist of great

-of great talent and imagination.
-He had an admitted love
+talent and imagination.
+He had an admitted love of doing

-of doing unusual things to draw attention to himself,
+unusual things to draw attention to himself, which sometimes

-which sometimes irked those who loved his art as much
+irked those who loved his art as much as it annoyed

-as it annoyed his critics, since his eccentric theatrical
+his critics, since his eccentric theatrical manner sometimes

 Salvador Dali Biography